shamim1258/Shamim/Technology/Deployment/base.md

   - ```git add <file-names-space-separated>```
   - ```git commit -m "message-string"```
   - ```git push origin <branch-name>```
-4. If steps is success verify changes in git cloud/remote.
+4. If step-3 is success verify changes in git cloud/remote.
 5. Repository contain one file - [JenkinsFile](jenkinsfile.md) which is configured in jenkins configuration to run this as script file, so for every push on git this file will be executed.
+So deployment is initiated from within repository only running the script from jenkinsfile.
   - This file is reading parameters from file - 'Jenkins.properties'
   - The stages are the jenkins steps in the pipeline.
-  - Stage - Checkout
+  - Stage : Checkout
     - ```checkout scm``` this line is checking out the git repository.
   - Stage - Docker Build
     - Checks the branch working on ```env.BRANCH_NAME```